per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 # Test

-The GitHub workflow `Test` builds the code and runs automated tests.
+The GitHub workflow `Build and Test` builds the code and runs automated tests.
 It is automatically run on pull-requests and when code is committed to the `main` branch.

 # Deploy